 Trade safely – avoid known scams

-Here at Bauer Trader Media we strive to deliver the best service to our customers.
+Here at Prime Creative Media we strive to deliver the best service to our customers.
 It is nonetheless a sad fact of life that scams and fraud are a common occurrence these days.
 Scams rely on victims being duped into giving away their money and maybe their personal details.
 The best way to avoid getting scammed therefore is to recognise and report it in the first place.
 To that end, below are the best practice tips to avoid getting scammed.

 - Don’t give your personal details out over email.
 Be wary of emails asking you to confirm or supply website login or credit card details.